iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 with the smallest total distance.

-The translation from this graph description to a decision process description is quite straightforward.
+The translation from this graph description to a decision process is quite straightforward.

 * **States**: nodes in the graph.
 * **Actions** at state $s$: edges going from $s$ to another node.
-* **Transition**: The opposite node on the same edge.
+* **Transition**: the opposite node on the same edge.
 That is, given an edge $s \to s'$, $T(s, s \to s') = s'$.
-* **Costs**: $c(s, a)$ is the weight of edge $a$.
+* **Costs**: $c(s, a)$ is the weight of edge $a$ --- the time taken traveling through that edge.

-Finding the shortest path from $s$ to node $z$ is the same as setting the initial state to $s$ and making $z$ a terminal state of our dynamics.
+Finding the shortest path from $s$ to $z$ is the same as setting the initial state to $s$ and making $z$ a terminal state of our dynamics.

 Dynamic Programming
 ===================

-Alright, it's finally time to solve those decision problems.
+Alright, it's finally time to starting optimizing those decision problems.
-The simplest idea could be to exhaustively search the space of all actions trying to find the best solution.
+The simplest idea would be to exhaustively search the space of all actions trying to find the best solution.
 Notice that even for finite states and horizon, this may be prohibitively expensive since the possible candidates grow exponentially with the time steps.
-Any practical method will take into account how this class of problems naturally breaks apart into separate stages.
+Any practical method must take into account how this class of problems naturally breaks apart into separate stages.

 Our approach will involve the famous _Bellman principle of optimality_,